-As more adults are getting vaccinated, you may have questions about the safety and effectiveness of the COVID-19 vaccines for teenagers and children.
-The US Food and Drug Administration has granted the Pfizer-BioNTech vaccine emergency use authorization for people ages 16 and up, and New York State will soon make vaccines available to that age group.
-Andrew Kung, Chair of the Department of Pediatrics at MSK Kids, offers the latest on what is known about the vaccines for younger patients and when they will have the opportunity to be immunized.
+The US Food and Drug Administration has granted the Pfizer-BioNTech vaccine emergency use authorization for people ages 12 and up, and New York State is making vaccines available to that age group.
+Andrew Kung, Chair of the Department of Pediatrics at MSK Kids, explains why Memorial Sloan Kettering is recommending that all patients 12 and older be vaccinated.

-If my child is age 16 or 17 and an MSK patient, can they be vaccinated at MSK?
+If my child is age 12 to 17 and an MSK patient, can they be vaccinated at MSK?

 - outpatients in active treatment who live in New York State